Achievable logoAchievable logo

 You don’t need a common denominator.

-It can also help to think of multiplication as scaling:
+It also helps to think of multiplication as scaling:

 • Multiplying by a fraction less than 1 makes the value smaller.